-Will this undocumented mom be there when her kids get home today?
+This undocumented mom won't be there when her kids get home

 Story highlights

-- Today at 9:30 a.m. in Denver, Jeanette Vizguerra reports for an immigration check-in
+- This morning in Denver, Jeanette Vizguerra was due to report for an immigration check-in

 - President Trump's immigration orders have expanded agents' authority, experts say

 Denver (CNN)Like parents around the country, Jeanette Vizguerra kissed her kids last night and sent them to bed.
-But unlike many moms, she may not be there when they get home from school today.
+She didn't know if she'd be there when they got home from school today.

 Vizguerra is an undocumented immigrant.
-And she has to check in with Immigration and Customs Enforcement agents this morning.
+She was due to check in Wednesday with Immigration and Customs Enforcement agents.
 Such check-ins are routine.
-But today is different.
+But this one was different.
 The stay on her deportation order expired last week.
-It means she's likely exhausted all avenues to ward off separation from her American-born children, the youngest of whom is just 6.
+It means she'd likely have exhausted all avenues to ward off separation from her American-born children, the youngest of whom is just 6.

 The detention and deportation last week of another mother, Guadalupe García de Rayos in Arizona, scared Vizguerra's children.
-They're anxious -- and so is she.
+They were anxious -- and so was she.

-"My intuition," she told CNN on Tuesday night, "is it's a bad day."
+"My intuition," she told CNN the night before her hearing, "is it's a bad day."

 All come to look for America

-Vizguerra lives in Denver with her husband and three youngest kids -- Luna, 12, Roberto, 10, and Cury, 6.
-They were all born in the US.
+Vizguerra lives in Denver with her husband and three youngest kids -- Luna, 12, Roberto, 10, and Zury, 6.
+They were all born in the United States.

 Her eldest, Tania, also lives in Denver and has children of her own.
 She described Vizguerra as the "backbone" of the family.

-Vizguerra came to the US from Mexico in 1997 with her husband and Tania, who was 6 at the time.
-Tania said she lives in the US under the Deferred Action for Childhood Arrivals program, or DACA, which lets undocumented people brought to the country as kids attend school and work.
+Vizguerra came to the United States from Mexico in 1997 with her husband and Tania, who was 6 at the time.
+Tania said she lives in the United States under the Deferred Action for Childhood Arrivals program, or DACA, which lets undocumented people brought to the country as kids attend school and work.

 Like thousands of immigrants, the family came in search of a better life.
 Vizguerra's husband had been kidnapped three times during his work as a bus driver in Mexico City, they said.